- EdX Review Introduction

 Next up in this review of edX, I will go into more detail on these services in order to give you a better idea of what they offer and whether they are worth using.

-edX Online Courses
+Review of edX Online Courses

-The most popular and widely used learning tools on edX are online courses.
+he most popular and widely used learning tools on edX are online courses.
 As mentioned above, edX is unique in that it allows users free access to all of its courses, albeit with some features such as graded assignments and certificates being behind a paywall.

 With a wide range of online courses to choose from (more than 30 topics), edX has managed to cover most of the major subjects in education.
 Students interested in STEM subjects will find especially high value from edX, as the selection of courses available in science, technology, engineering, and mathematics topics is considerably higher than for other subjects.